 17 inches.
 Male and female identical in appearance.
 This is a big wader with mottled beige brown on the wings, back and tail.
 The cap is brown with a tan line split.
 The eye is struck by a dark band.
 The legs are long and blue.
 It is easily recognizable by its long pink and black beak curved downward.

 Category: Migratory Birds

-Breeds in July / August in the tundra of northern Alaska and from winter in the Pacific Islands.
+Breeds in July / August in the tundra of western Alaska and from winter in the Pacific Islands.
 From September to June, it can be observed everywhere in French Polynesia where it has a clear preference for the islands and islets devoid of predators (Men, dogs, pigs, cats).
 It is less common in the Austral.

 It’s a wader species.
 It seeks for food on reefs, beaches, mudflats and occasionally in the short grass.

 Whistles loudly « pi-ou » ou « weou-wouit » while in flying.

 Using his long curved beak to dig in the mud and crevices.
 Captures molluscs, worms and crabs but also consumes various plants.

 Alaska only.
 A single clutch of four eggs, would be attempted.

 Original text by Caroline BLANVILLAIN – Supplements and update by various members of the SOP Manu.

 Kivi, teu’e, teue, kiwi (Society), kivi (Tuamotu, Mangareva), kivivi (Mangareva), kioi (Nuku Hiva), keuhe (Hiva Oa, Ua Huka)